alphagov/paas-steampipe-dashboard/README.md

 ## 5. work with data

-use `steampipe service` start to run locally and `steampipe service status` to get creds to configure your favourite [posts tools](https://github.com/dhamaniasad/awesome-postgres#gui).
+use `steampipe service` start to run locally and `steampipe service status` to get creds to configure your favourite [postgres tools](https://github.com/dhamaniasad/awesome-postgres#gui).

 - `vd *.csv` to work with the raw data
 - `steampipe query` to work with the data using SQL in an interactive terminal interface